dmachard/dmachard.github.io/content/posts/0005-powerdns-dnsdist-api-tls.md

 ---
 title: "How to configure TLS for the API using stunnel and DNSdist"
+summary: "This post will detail how to wrap your DnsDIST webserver/API and dnstap stream with TLS"
 date: 2021-09-08T00:00:00+01:00
 draft: false
 tags: ["dns", 'powerdns', 'dnsdist', 'api', 'tls']